-The InfraRed Risk management framework outlines the policies, systems, processes, and controls in place to identify, monitor, report on and manage risks across the InfraRed and the funds it manages.
-The framework comprises of the following:
+The IRCP Operational Risk and Internal Control Framework ("ORIC") outlines the policies, systems, processes, and controls in place to identify, monitor, report on and manage risks across the IRCP and the funds it manages.
+During 2024, the Governance Board and Risk Oversight Committees were merged into one committee to become Governance Risk and Oversight committee (GRO).

+The risk framework comprises of the following: